epccs/RPUno/Hardware/README.md

 MCU clock: 16MHz
 MCU Voltage: 5V (e.g. IOREF is 5V)
 PULSE CURR SOURCE: 17mA current source for  MT, LT type sensors or to bias hall or VR sensor.
-PULSE ALT CURR SOURCE: 10mA source used to feed open collector on hall or VR sensors that will shunt it.
+PULSE ALT CURR SOURCE: 10mA source used to feed open collector on hall or VR sensors that can shunt it.
 PULSE CURR LOOP TERMINATION: 100 Ohm.
 Used to bias a NPN transistor that pulls down ICP1.
-DIGITAL: five levle protected to IOREF and diode clamped to VIN which may be disconnectd from battery
+DIGITAL: six levle protected and diode clamped to VIN
 ANALOG: two inputs with 20 mA current sources (from VIN) for loop sensor power.
 ```